tomvanzummeren/will-it-rain/README.md

 Will it rain? - Rain prediction application
 -------------------------------------------

-Build the project using Maven 2:
+Use the following command to build the project using Maven 2:

     mvn clean install